NCAlgebra/NC/DOCUMENTATION/NCAlgebra/MatrixDecompositions.md

     {lu, p} = LUDecompositionWithPartialPivoting[A];
     {l, u} = GetLUMatrices[lu];

-results in the lower-triangular factor `l` and upper-triangular factor `u`.
+returns the lower-triangular factor `l` and upper-triangular factor `u`.

 See also:
 [LUDecompositionWithPartialPivoting](#LUDecompositionWithPartialPivoting), [LUDecompositionWithCompletePivoting](#LUDecompositionWithCompletePivoting).